EterniumDev/EvobotNavmesh/README.md

 add offmesh links for Ladder ontop of and below a ladder

+## Testing your own navmeshes

+you'll frequently need to test the evobots in game to determine if your navmesh allows them to freely navigate the map

+in game use the commands

+`evobot addbot`
+`evobot addbot`
+`evobot debug drone`
+`cometome`

+this will make the evobots walk to your current position every time you type `cometome` in the console

+test out vents, general access for all hive locations, RTs and marine start

 ## Maps completed
 ns_veil (almost correct but subsector has a few issue offmesh spots)